mutewinter/Showbot/readme.md

 <pre>
 !next
 showbot> Next show is Build and Analyze in 17 hours 30 minutes 35 seconds (05/30/2011)
-* show
 </pre>
 * !schedule
 <pre>
-showbot> !schedule
+!schedule
-8 upcoming shows
+showbot> 8 upcoming shows
   Build and Analyze on 6/7/2011 at 10:00am
   Back to Work on 6/7/2011 at 2:00pm
   The Talk Show on 6/8/2011 at 2:00pm